The Dam Busters (film): Development

+Director Howard Hawks had wanted to make a film about the raid and had hired Roald Dahl to write the script.
+Bomber Command and Barnes Wallis were reluctant to reveal secrets to a Hollywood studio and the script was disliked by them.

+By the late 1940s, rumours were that Hollywood were developing a project on the Dam Busters raid and Sir Michael Balcon was in discussion to make a film of the raid with Ealing Studios; neither project came to fruition.

-Following the success of the book The Dam Busters (a RAF-approved history of 617 Squadron), Robert Clark the head of production at Associated British Picture Corporation (ABPC) approached its author Paul Brickhill about acquiring the film rights as a vehicle for Richard Todd.
+Following the success of the 1951 book The Dam Busters (an RAF-approved history of 617 Squadron), Robert Clark the head of production at Associated British Picture Corporation (ABPC) approached its author Paul Brickhill about acquiring the film rights as a vehicle for Richard Todd.
+(Todd says this was suggested by Felix Gotfurt, an executive at Associated British.)
 The company's production manager was, however, of the opinion that, due to its numerous personnel and raids, it would not be able to film the book in its entirety.
 As a result, Clark requested that Brickhill provide a film treatment which described his vision for the film.
 Brickhill agreed to do it without payment in the hope of selling the film rights.
 To assist him, Clark teamed him up with Walter Mycroft who was the company's director of production.
 Brickhill decided to concentrate the film treatment on Operation Chastise and ignore the later raids.
+The film also took inspiration from the account Enemy Coast Ahead by Guy Gibson.